ONSdigital/sdc-int-cc-service/database/flyway.md

 ## Practicalities of developing new migration scripts

 As developers, we will not get everything perfect first time.
-Development is an interative process and therefore we may work on a migration script, e.g. the fictional `V24__AddAuditStructure.sql` , which may add several tables, indexes, and possibly alter some existing tables.
+Development is an iterative process and therefore we may work on a migration script, e.g. the fictional `V24__AddAuditStructure.sql` , which may add several tables, indexes, and possibly alter some existing tables.
 We will typically create JPA Java entities, and other JPA code in lock-step with this SQL.
 We may take several iterations at getting our V24 migration script correct.
 Each time we will need to put the DB into the correct state